 Add the correct amount of scent to the wax when the wax is 60-65°C. Then mix with a spoon or disposable wooden stick.
 When scenting with essential oils, from 1% up to no more than 5% of the total weight should be scent.
 If you are using fragrance oils up to 10% is usually fine.
 So a 200g candle will have up to 10g of essential oil or up to 20g of fragrance oil.
 Keep in mind 20 drops is approximately 1ml.

 - Pour the candle

 When the temperature reaches 55-60°C, pour the mixed scent and wax into the candle container at a steady pace but not too slowly.
 Do not fill all the way to the top.
 Leave at least 1cm from wax to the top of the container.
 Now wait for a few hours to allow your candle to set.

 Once the candle is set you can remove the peg and wick holder.
 Wipe down any drips and splashes.
 Trim the wick to approximately 6mm long.
 Stick the warning label underneath.
 Then leave it overnight to set fully or if you can’t wait just light it straight away.
 Why not?!

-Now it’s time to burn and enjoy your homemade candles.
+Now it’s time to burn and enjoy your homemade, beautifully scented soy wax candles.

-For those of you who would like more details about candle making here’s a more detailed guide to help you on your journey…
+For those of you who would like more details about candle making keep reading.
+Here’s a more detailed guide to help you on your journey…